– Last Updated on: 3rd July 2022

 1. Masai or Maasai – the right spelling

-The language of the Maasai is “Maa”.
-It is a Nile language from the area around the Nile valley.
-Derived from the Maa, the Maa-sai are the Maa-speaking people.
-Maasai organisations, such as the Maasai Association, therefore prefer the term “Maasai” instead of Masai or Massai.
+The Maasai language is called “Maa”.
+It is a nilitary language from the surroundings of the Nile Valley.
+Derived from Maa, Maa-sai are the people who speak Maa.
+That’s why Maasai organisations, such as the Maasai Association, prefer “Maasai” to “Masai” or “Massai”.

 2. Indigenous or immigrants?

-Like so many other nomadic groups in Africa, the Maasai were wandering around.
+Like many other nomadic groups in Africa, the Maasai were nomadic as well.
 The first herding families of the various Maasai groups probably migrated from Sudan to Tanzania around the 15th century.
-With their cattle they looked for fertile meadows.
-The first notable settlements as far as central Tanzania took place between the 17th and 18th centuries.
-There is evidence that the Maasai displaced other local ethnic groups or mixed with them.
+Together with their cattle, they searched for fertile pastures.
+The first significant settlements in central Tanzania occurred between the 17th and 18th centuries.
+It is believed that the Maasai displaced or mixed with other local ethnic groups.

 3. Belief and myth

-Although today many Maasai follow Christianity or Islam, they once saw only Engai or Enkai as their creator god.
-But he does not live in the sky and instead enthrones on the top of the volcano Ol Doinyo Lengai.
-When the mountain smokes and spews lava, it is because Engai is angry.
-According to lore, Enkai gave the Maasai ancestor couple 100 cows & cattle, goats, and sheep.
-For the Maasai, livestock is both a purpose in life and an income.
-Cattle in particular is their currency.
+Although many Maasai now follow Christianity or Islam, they once worshipped Engai or Enkai as their creator god.
+But he doesn’t live in the sky, he is enthroned in the heights of the Ol Doinyo Lengai volcano.
+When the mountain smokes and spews lava, it’s because Engai is angry.
+Tradition has it that Enkai gave the first Maasai couple 100 cows, goats, and sheep.
+For the Maasai, animals are both a way of life and a source of income.
+Cattle in particular are their currency.

 4. Warriors and herders

-In addition to the semi-nomadic livestock farming, the Maasai are best known as warriors (Moran).
+In addition to being semi nomadic cattle breeders, the Maasai are best known as warriors (Moran).
 Their traditional weapons are the sword (Ol Alem) and the spear.
-During their expansions in the past, they were often superior to the other ethnic groups they encountered.
+In the past, when they were expanding, they were usually superior to the local population.
 Today they are mainly herders.
-But just like in the past, they still have to protect their livestock and families from predators, especially lions.
+But even today, as in the past, they have to protect their livestock and their families from predators, especially lions.

-As part of their culture young men used to hunt lions when coming of age, alone or in a group.
-It demonstrated courage and strength.
-Even if this custom can still be found occasionally today, it is officially outlawed.
-The lions enjoy species protection and are above all a tourist attraction that secures an income for the country and its people.
+As part of their culture, young men on their way to adulthood would hunt lions, alone or in a group.
+It showed courage and strength.
+Although this tradition is still practised in some areas today, it is officially banned.
+Lions are protected as a species and are primarily a tourist attraction, providing income for the country and its people.

-But since the Maasai live mainly off their livestock (milk, meat, warm furs, etc.), losses from lion attacks quickly become a family tragedy.
-In order to prevent “vigilantism”, the government pays compensation for the affected families.
+However, as the Maasai’s main source of livelihood is livestock (milk, meat, warm furs, etc.), losses from lion attacks can easily become a family tragedy.
+To prevent vigilantism, the government pays compensation to the family.
 Unfortunately, this doesn’t always work smoothly.

 Sheep herding